skius/stringlang/README.md

 ```
 identifier: any string of alphanumeric and underscore characters not beginning with a digit
-number: positive integer
+number: non-negative integer
-string_literal: a "double-quoted" string, containing any sequence of characters
+string_literal: a "double-quoted" string, containing any sequence of characters, escapes allowed using '\'
-comment: /* any text enclosed by /* and */, except '/*' and '*/' */
+comment: any text enclosed by /* and */, except '/*' and '*/' (no nested comments)

 program: